 Projecting Personas: The public image of Roy Orbison

-Questor the bird is an art student who is curious about understanding artworks.
+Please meet Questor the bird who asks questions ...he is curious about understanding artworks.

 Look: What can I see?
 Facts about the artwork.

 Interpret: What does it mean?
 Conclusions about meaning.

 Compare: How does it compare?
 Conclusions about connections among artworks.

 Please meet Jack the jack rabbit who is an artist looking for new ideas.

 Choose: What choices will I make in my artwork

 Seek: What art ideas can I get from my own life and times?

 Explore: What ideas can I get by looking at other art?